 Based on applicable accounting standards, the Company has determined that it has one reportable segment, Floorcovering.
 Prior to the sale of the Commercial Business, the Company had two operating segments, Residential and Commercial that was aggregated into one reportable segment.
-The Company's Floorcovering products have similar economic characteristics and are similar in all of the following areas: (a) the nature of the products and services; (b) the nature of the products or provide their services; and (e) the nature of the regulatory environment.
+The Company's Floorcovering products have similar economic characteristics and are similar in all of the following areas: (a) the nature of the products and services; (b) the nature of the production processes; (c) the type or class of customer for their products and services; (d) the methods used to distribute their products or provide their services; and (e) the nature of the regulatory environment.